-Code42 Incydr detects Git push commands to untrusted repositories, offering much-needed protection of source code without disrupting the productivity of engineering teams.
+Code42 Incydr detects Git commands to monitor pulls from company repositories, and pushes to untrusted repositories, offering much-needed protection of source code without disrupting the productivity of engineering teams.
 Watch the demo to learn more!

 8 in 10 security and business leaders report that reputation has or would be impacted by an Insider Risk event involving loss/theft of sensitive information.
 But the risk goes far beyond reputation when intellectual property theft is involved.